keu/docs/astro/deploy-code.md

 2. When the prompt appears in the Astro CLI, select the Deployment where you want to enable the feature.
 Running tasks will not be interrupted, but new tasks will not be scheduled until you trigger your first DAG-only deploy.
 3. Open your Deployment's Astro project.
-4. Run the following command finalize the setup and trigger a DAG-only deploy to your Deployment:
+4. Run the following command to finalize the setup and trigger a DAG-only deploy to your Deployment:

     ```sh
     astro deploy --dags